 It works alongside the Collaborative Provision Committee, which provides institutional oversight on behalf of Senate of the framework for educational provision delivered with others (validated programmes, partnership programmes, outgoing student mobility schemes and student placement activity).

-It also works alongside the City Doctoral College.
+It also works alongside the Doctoral College Board of Studies.

 Educational Quality Committee is responsible to Senate for: